AutoxingTech/axbot_rest_book/docs/reference/bags.md

 # Bags API

-Since 2.7.0, bags are recorded at all time.
-But when the total size exceeds a limit, the oldest onces are purged.
+Starting from version 2.7.0, bag files are recorded continuously.
+When the total storage size exceeds a predefined limit, the oldest files are automatically purged.

 ## Get Bag List